 He said he didn’t know it then, but he had hypothyroidism since 2015.

 “It affects people in different ways and you start falling asleep at inappropriate times,” Buhl said.
 “If you do not take the medication, you can fall asleep at the wheel.
-I totaled the car after blacking out at the wheel.”
+I once totaled a car after blacking out at the wheel.”

 Buhl claims the disease caused him to fall “over during the field sobriety test.”
 He also claims the Breathalyzer test, which estimates blood alcohol content, was not accurate.
 Buhl said the first test showed his blood alcohol level was 0.34, more than four times the legal limit of 0.08 in Connecticut.
 When asked to submit to a second test, Buhl refused.